 A quintessential American Western swing musician and big band leader, Cooley performed a record-breaking 18-month engagement at Santa Monica's Venice Pier Ballroom in the early 1940s.
 He is known for several hit singles, including "Shame on You," "Detour" and "You Can't Break My Heart."

 Cooley, who nicknamed himself the "king of Western swing," parlayed his enormous popularity as a musician into a career in acting.
 He appeared in 38 westerns and hosted a syndicated television show called The Hoffman Hayride from 1949 to 1959.

-Spade Cooley??s career came to a screeching halt when, in 1961, he was charged with murdering his wife, Ella Mae Evans, after she expressed her wish to divorce him.
+Spade Cooley's career came to a screeching halt in 1961 when he was charged with murdering his wife, Ella Mae Evans, after she expressed her wish to divorce him.
 Cooley suffered a heart attack during the trial when he was delivered his prison sentence.
 On November 23, 1969, while on temporary release from prison to play a benefit concert, he suffered a second heart attack, this time fatal.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!